 Pork chops, grilled chicken, dressing for a chicken salad, and any lighter meats that can use a tangy boost.

 Best with a lighter beer, I’d go with a pale lager or pilsner.
 Make sure it is full-bodied enough to add some richness but light enough not to overwhelm.

 Western North Carolina BBQ Sauce

 They take BBQ sauce very seriously in the Carolinas.
 It is, after all, thought to be the birthplace of American BBQ.
 And so, in western North Carolina we find a second variety.
 This one is similar to its eastern cousin, but with the addition of some tomato for flavor.

 Good luck arguing which sauce is better with anyone from the Tarheel State.
 Fortunately for me, I get to pick and choose my loyalties…

 I can’t get enough Western Carolina sauce on…

 Some of the richer cuts of light meat like chicken thighs, pork sirloin, and country-style ribs The tomato adds a bit of sweet acidity to this sauce that helps those more flavorful cuts.

-Pair with a wheat beer — like an Allagash — that adds a bit of muted sweetness with a barely-there tanginess.
-A real compliment to the Lexington Piedmont style sauce.
+Pair with a wheat beer that adds a bit of muted sweetness with a barely-there tanginess.
+A real compliment to the Lexington-Piedmont-style sauce.